BZFlag-Dev/bzflag/plugins/keepaway/README.txt

 * It is highly recommended to add exactly 1 flag to the map file for each type of flag that might be considered the Keep Away flag.
 Duplicate Keep Away flags has not been tested.

 * There is an autotime function (optional) that will reduce the time to hold the Keep Away flag, based on the number of players in the game.
-With this option enabled, the time is reduced a certain percentage (default is 3%) with every additional player (after 2) to a certain minimum percentage (defaut is 50%) of the original specified time to hold.
+With this option enabled, the time is reduced a certain percentage (default is 3%) with every additional player (after 2) to a certain minimum percentage (default is 50%) of the original specified time to hold.
 This means that (with default settings) the time to hold would not be affected for 2 players, but would be reduced by 3% for 3 players, 6% for 4 players and so on.
 The minimum 50% of the original time to hold would be reached at about 19 players and would remain at 50%, no matter how many additional players were to join after that.

 * Local sounds for dropped Keep Away flag, team grab, successful Keep Away, etc. are incorporated into plugin.
 In general, these sounds correspond to standard CTF sounds.